vishavish/mfm/README.md

 ./build.sh
 ```

-## Goals
+## Features

-This project aims to support the basic file operations such as:
+This project aims to support basic file operations such as:

 - ~~Viewing~~
 - ~~Deleting~~